Income Portfolio (Low Risk)

 From time to time I will amend these weightings and mark in Bold where there is a change.

-Overall I am happy with the stocks I hold and currently have 41.
-As you can see, I hold a lot of stocks and it is a focus going forward to keep this down to 40 (the 'WD40') in my Trading ISA - holding too may stocks can mean I am just running a Closet Tracker Fund !!
+Overall I am happy with the stocks I hold and currently have 35.
+As you can see, I hold a lot of stocks and it is a focus going forward to get this down to just 30 (the 'WD30') rather than the previous 'WD40' in my Trading ISA - holding too may stocks can mean I am just running a Closet Tracker Fund !!
 Having said that, I am already having trouble Buying and Selling smaller Positions so it would be almost impossible for me to be more concentrated anyway.

 Please note that in my 'Trading ISA' and Spreadbet Account, I also have some Stocks that appear in my Income Portfolio as well - I am essentially increasing my weighting to them.